Welcome to Nursery!

 Information Leaflet regarding Nursery admissions: to follow shorty

 Children born between 1 September 2014 and 31 August 2015 can apply for nursery places from the 5th February 2018 to 16th March 2018.
 Your application will be for a nursery place for September 2018.

-Our application for Nursery places for January 2018 and September 2018 is found here.
-Nursery Application form:/docs/WOODLANDS_NURSERY_2018_APPLICATION_FORM.doc
+Our application for Nursery places are for September 2018.

 Parents will need to fill in parts of the form before returning it to the school office.
 Incomplete applications will not be considered as part of the nursery admissions.

 30 hours Free Childcare for 3-4 year olds

 As you may already know, from September 2017, the Government is introducing new funding to allow childcare providers to offer 30 hours free childcare to working parents.
 At present, all 3 and 4 year olds are already entitled to 15 hours of free childcare a week and this additional 15 free hours will be on offer to families where both parents are working (or the sole parent is working in a lone-parent family), and each parent earns the equivalent of 16 hours a week at the national minimum or living wage, and earns less than £100,000 a year (visit www.gov.uk to check your eligibility).

 Currently, this scheme is voluntary and so each childcare provider (child-minder, private nursery school nursery etc) is able to make a choice about whether they want to participate.
 Woodlands School Nursery will be offering the 30 free hours, however this will be run as part of our existing extended care provision in conjunction with our afternoon Playgroup.

 If you think you are eligible and are interested in accessing the extra hours of childcare please contact the School Office.
 Places will be allocated on a first come first served basis – and each child’s needs will then be discussed individually with Parents